aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 conda activate boat-fundamentals
 ```

-### Using a Jupyter notebook with JupyterLab
+### Launching a Jupyter notebook with JupyterLab

 Jupyter notebooks are interactive and shareable documents designed to integrate live code, equations, comments, and visualizations in a single file.
-For the tutorials of this workshop, Jupyter notebooks will be extensively used to provide interactive widgets to introduce fundamental ocean acoustics concepts.
+For the tutorials of this workshop, Jupyter notebooks will be extensively used to introduce fundamental ocean acoustics concepts with interactive code outputs known as "widgets".
 JupyterLab will be the editing environment we will use to open, edit, and work through our Jupyter notebooks.

 1) Launch terminal and activate the `boat-fundamentals` environment
 ```